Merkaffe/iAPS/README.md

 ### Todo

-Need to fix Xcode settings to avoid module "not compiled with library evolution support" warnings.

 The current method to deal with different transport types is a hack and will be getting reworked.

 There are still pending decisions about what to do with DeliveryUncertaintyRecoveryView.